Vencord/Docs/src/content/docs/additional/cloud.md

 ### Setting up the Config

 Copy the example configuration (`.env.example`) to `.env`.
-Now open it with your text editor of trust and fill in the configuration values.
+Now open it with your text editor of choice and fill in the configuration values.
 All variables are documented there!

 ### Running